 - Edible flowers

-For a real plant-based twist, you can serve mocktails inside hollowed-out pineapples, watermelons, or coconuts.
-And to be environmentally friendly, make sure your straws are all reusable!
+For a real plant-based twist, serve summer mocktails inside hollowed-out pineapples, watermelons, or coconuts.
+And to be more environmentally friendly, make sure your straws are all reusable!

 Enjoy the Fun and Festivity of Mocktails

-If you’re looking for a festive non-alcoholic way to share a special occasion, a flavorful mocktail could be the perfect solution.
-And while most mocktails aren’t health superstars, when you make your own, you can create some pretty delicious — and fun — experiences.
+If you’re looking for an alcohol-free way to share a special occasion, a virgin drink like a fun, flavorful mocktail could be the perfect solution.
+And while bar-created mocktails aren’t usually health superstars, when you make your own nonalcoholic drinks, you can create some pretty healthy, delicious — and fun — memories.

 Tell us in the comments: